 - 1. LIST OF EFFECTIVE PAGES (LEP).
 The FAA Supplement to the manual will begin with a list of the sections it contains, the page number of each section, and the current revision date of each section.
 This section may reference other appropriate sections of the AMO's manual if that part is submitted with the supplement and contains the page number and current revision date of the sections required by the supplement. - 2.
 REVISION PROCEDURES.
 The revision procedures section should describe the procedures the organization will use to ensure that the FAA Supplement remains current.
 It should identify, by title, the person responsible for revising the FAA Supplement.
 It also should describe the procedures the organization will use to ensure that copies of any revision to the supplement are provided to-[name of AA] before implementation.
 The FAA requires that at least one copy of the supplement be retained by the AA, however the AA may require a second copy in the national language.
 The procedures to ensure currency should be a part of the organization's management system.
-All revisions must be incorporated into the internal quality audit system or quality assurance system (QAS). - 3.
+All revisions must be incorporated into the internal quality audit system or quality assurance system (QAS).
+Changes to the MAG shall be implemented, as applicable, within 90 days after the change has been published, unless otherwise specified, - 3.
 INTRODUCTION.
-The introduction section will do the following: - a) Indicate that the organization is performing work under the terms and conditions specified in the Bilateral Agreement (BA)/Maintenance Annex executed between the FAA and European Community.
-This section also should indicate that the FAA Supplement, in conjunction with other chapters of the approved AA manual of exposition (MOE), defines the organization and procedures upon which compliance with applicable regulations are based. - b) State that the Maintenance Annex permits the organization to obtain certification and renewal as a foreign repair station under 14 CFR part 145 for performing work on aeronautical products subject to 14 CFR.
-Certification or renewal as a repair station is obtained after the FAA's review and acceptance of the inspection, surveillance, and evaluation of the organization by the AA. - c) Address the purpose of the FAA Supplement.
-This section also shall indicate that it identifies the procedures that must be taken into account for the organization to perform work under the Maintenance Annex and other appropriate requirements.
-These procedures are addressed by FAA Special Conditions in the Maintenance Annex and may be in addition to those described in other portions of this manual. - d) State that the FAA Supplement describes the methods and procedures the organization will use to ensure compliance with the FAA Special Conditions.
-These conditions are specified in the Maintenance Annex executed according to a Bilateral Agreement.
+The introduction section will do the following: - a) This section should indicate that the FAA Supplement, in conjunction with other chapters of the approved AA manual of exposition (MOE), defines the organization and procedures upon which compliance with applicable regulations are based. - b) State that the Maintenance Annex permits the organization to obtain certification and renewal as a foreign repair station under 14 CFR part 145 for performing work on aeronautical products subject to 14 CFR.
+Certification or renewal as a repair station is obtained after the FAA's review and acceptance of the inspection, surveillance, and evaluation of the organization by the AA. - c) An EASA Part-145 AMO can be approved as a 14 CFR part 145 repair station when the AMO complies with EASA Part-145 in conjunction with the FAA special conditions as detailed in these procedures. - d) State that the FAA Supplement describes the methods and procedures the organization will use to ensure compliance with the FAA Special Conditions.
+These conditions are specified in the Maintenance Annex.